The giant screen on the wall of the terminal lounge displays the last television show I'll see on Earth. At least for the next two weeks.

 "Yes, sir," we chorus.

 We line up, exit the lounge, and march outside the terminal.
-Even in the few short steps to the van, the hot, dry Arizona air hits me like a blast from an open oven door.
+Even in the few short steps to the van, the hot, dry Arizona air hits me like a blast from the open door of my mom's kiln.
 The dusty desert smell fills my nose.
-Gratefully I climb into the van.
-It is not that much of a walk to the Slingshot, NASA's maglev orbiter launching facility.
-But walking there in unpowered space suits would turn us into soggy, steaming slugs.
+I climb into the van, grateful for its coolness.
+In our unpowered space suits, even the short walk to the Slingshot, NASA's maglev orbiter launch platform, will turn us into soggy, steaming slugs.

-As the van approaches the Slingshot's entrance, my eyes are drawn to the maglev tube sticking out the building's side.
-It is a huge, round, steel snake extending forever across the desert, until it soars upwards to vanish into the peak of a distant mountain.
+As the van nears the Slingshot launch building, my eyes are drawn to the maglev tube sticking out its side.
+It is a huge, round, concrete and steel gun barrel extending forever across the desert, until it curves upwards to vanish into the peak of a distant mountain.

 "This will be just like in training," says Captain Huan.
 She smiles at us.
 Even me.
 "Juanita, Marta, are you ready?"